-A total of \$80 million is available for the Northern Australia Development Program and the Northern Australia Business and Community Growth Program.
-The available funding will be split between the programs over 3 years from 2021-22.
+A total of \$80 million is available for the Northern Australia Business Development Grant opportunity and the Northern Australia Industry Transformation Grant opportunity.
+For this grant opportunity, we estimate \$40 million is available over 3 years from 2021-22.

 3.1.
 Grants available